Clubs and Leagues: Group Skates

 Good street skating skills are a must on the TNS.
 The ability of the regular participants is intermediate or better.
 TNS tours are relatively fast-paced and travel longer distances than most regular group skates.
 New or casual skaters could easily be left behind.
 One city magazine commented about the TNS in the late 1990s that "they care more about skating than they do about you."
 The Tuesday Night crew immediately adopted this statement as their motto, and nothing has changed since then.

 The TNS route changes every week, but some destinations seem to recur about once a month.
 In 2016-18, these included the Grand Army Plaza entrance to Prospect Park in Brooklyn; the Unisphere in Flushing Meadows, Queens; Fort Tryon and the Cloisters in upper Manhattan; the Jerome Park Reservoir in the Bronx (returning via the Grand Concourse); and a skate-friendly establishment across the GW Bridge in Jersey that serves adult beverages.
 Other destinations include the Bronx Zoo or a skate-friendly pub in Red Hook, Brooklyn.
-Distance traveled is usually pretty close to 20 miles (30 km) round-trip, but some summer routes can go 25.
+Distance traveled is usually around 20 miles (30 km) round-trip, but some summer routes can go 25.
 Finishing time is between 11:00 and 11:30.
 Depending on the route, the end point might be at a pub in the West 80s or the East 50s.

 The TNS is considered an Empire Skate Club event, and as with any Empire event, helmets and wrist protection are either required or extremely strongly encouraged.
 Blinky lights and/or reflective clothing are also very highly recommended.
 More info is available on the Empire Tuesday Night Skate webpage.